The best New Year’s Resolution

 Many of my friends are talking about their New Year resolutions.
 By February most of them will have forgotten their promises.
 Many resolutions are made on January 1st and most fail within a few weeks.

 Is there a way to improve the chances of success?
-What is the New Year resolution for an entrepreneur to make in 2019?
+What is the New Year resolution for an African entrepreneur to make?
 Obviously the best resolution is the one with the highest chance of success!

 We Africans may not be as caught up in all the resolution hype as our American brothers and sisters, but we still try it out.
 No matter your situation and your view on traditions and celebrations, the start of a new year is a great time to ‘reflect and set’ relevant and meaningful goals.